mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/finance/financial_independence_primer.md

 $$
 \frac{\log{50} - \log{100}}{\log(0.90)} \approx 6.5 \\
 $$
 Holy cricket!
 That's not a lot of time until my capital vanishes in thin air!
-Depending on the amount you have saved versus the amount you are earning, you might work full-time and **still lose money**.
+Depending on the amount you have saved versus the amount you are earning, you might work full-time and still lose money.
 That is the terrible power of inflation.
 Luckily though, this power also applies to an increase in value!
 Time to see how we can combat the eery effect of inflation, and with a bit of skill and luck earn more than we lose!

 ## Putting Money To Work